Library

 -

-Prednisone/prednisolone is given by mouth or injection and is used on and off label to treat Addison’s disease, inflammatory conditions, neoplasia (cancer), and immune-mediated diseases.
-Give this medication as directed by your veterinarian.
-Common side effects include increased drinking, increased urination, and increased appetite.
-Do not use in pets that are allergic to it, or pets with systemic fungal infections, viral infections, ulcers, tuberculosis, or Cushing’s disease.
-If a negative reaction occurs, please call your veterinary office.
+Phenobarbital is given by mouth or as an injection to treat seizures or to sedate your pet.
+Common side effects include sleepiness, increased thirst, urination, and/or appetite.
+Do not use this medication in pets with liver, lung, or kidney disease or those that are allergic to barbiturates.
+If a negative reaction occurs, call your veterinary office.

 -